poroping/terraform-provider-fortios/docs/data-sources/firewall_accessproxy.md

 * `http_cookie_domain_from_host` - Enable/disable use of HTTP cookie domain from host field in HTTP.
 * `http_cookie_generation` - Generation of HTTP cookie to be accepted.
 Changing invalidates all existing cookies.
 * `http_cookie_path` - Limit HTTP cookie persistence to the specified path.
-* `http_cookie_share` - Control sharing of cookies across API Gateway. same-ip means a cookie from one virtual server can be used by another.
+* `http_cookie_share` - Control sharing of cookies across API Gateway.
+Use of same-ip means a cookie from one virtual server can be used by another.
 Disable stops cookie sharing.
 * `https_cookie_secure` - Enable/disable verification that inserted HTTPS cookies are secure.
 * `id` - API Gateway ID.
 * `ldb_method` - Method used to distribute sessions to real servers.